dansmyers/Networks/Sprint-3-IP_and_Back_End/Deliverables/README.md

 2. Describe IP's *best-effort* service model.

+- IP will do its best to get packets to the destination, but it can not guarantee that they will be delivered, this is why it is called best-effort, if packets are lost during delivery IP takes not steps to attempt recovery of these packets

 3. Recall that every Ethernet adaptor has a unique 48-bit MAC address assigned by the manufacturer and burned into its ROM.
 If these MAC addresses are unique, why does the Internet Protocol need to use IP addresses to identify the source and destination of IP datagrams?

+- We need IP to maintain a connection between the senders network and the destinations network, since a device can change the network which it ios connected to we need to hvae a way to find the network first then the device within that natwork

 4. Suppose you are given an IP address with the classless network prefix 128.96.16/20.
 What is the maximum number of hosts that can be attached to this network, assuming one unique 32-bit IP address per host?

+- 4096

 ## Dijkstra